gavinln/mesos-marathon-TO_DELETE/doc/readme.txt

 6. Enter the ID as ipython1

+7. Make sure to only allocate 512 MB memory

-7. Enter the command all on one line (blank lines may cause problems) /usr/local/bin/ipython notebook --no-browser --ip=0.0.0.0 --port=$PORT
+8. Enter the command all on one line (blank lines may cause problems) /usr/local/bin/ipython notebook --no-browser --ip=0.0.0.0 --port=$PORT

-8. Click "Create"
+9. Click "Create"

 To setup Mesos with Docker
 1. Update hosts